henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 ```
 _Output_
 ```
-myapp-canary-cl1-v1.0.0
+myapp-canary-gke-west-v1.0.0
 ```
 The output of `curl` has the form _appName-environment-cluster-version_.
-The above output shows `myapp` application running as `canary` on `cluster-1` and the version is `v1.0.0`.
+The above output shows `myapp` application running as `canary` on `gke-west` and the version is `v1.0.0`.
 This is helpful when you have multiple versions running in multiple environments on multiple clusters.
 This is done using an `arg` in the deployment YAML that is pushed to the index.html file.
 (You can inspect this in the `Deploy` stages in the pipeline)

-## Globally load balance client traffic to both clusters
+## Globally load balance client traffic to gke-west and gke-east clusters
 > 10 mins

 For this workshop, you use NGINX load balancer to direct traffic to the web application running in both clusters.
 In production environments, you can use a third party provider for this service.
 CloudFlare, Akamai or backplane.io all provide this functionality.

 Store the Ingress IP addresses for the two clusters in variables
 ```
-export CLUSTER1_INGRESS_IP=$(kubectl get ingress myapp-cl1-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}' --context cluster-1)
-export CLUSTER2_INGRESS_IP=$(kubectl get ingress myapp-cl2-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}' --context cluster-2)
+export GKE_WEST_INGRESS_IP=$(kubectl get ingress myapp-gke-west-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}' --context gke-west) export GKE_EAST_INGRESS_IP=$(kubectl get ingress myapp-gke-east-ingress -o jsonpath='{.status.loadBalancer.ingress[0].ip}' --context gke-east)
 ```
-Use `cluster-3` for global load balancing.
-Create the NGINX ConfigMap in `cluster-3`
+Use `gke-spinnaker` for global load balancing.
+Create the NGINX ConfigMap in `gke-spinnaker`
 ```
-kubectx cluster-3
+kubectx gke-spinnaker
 cd ~/advanced-kubernetes-bootcamp/module-2/lb
-sed -e s/CLUSTER1_INGRESS_IP/$CLUSTER1_INGRESS_IP\ weight=1/g -e s/CLUSTER2_INGRESS_IP/$CLUSTER2_INGRESS_IP\ weight=1/g glb-configmap-var.yaml > glb-configmap.yaml
+sed -e s/CLUSTER1_INGRESS_IP/$GKE_WEST_INGRESS_IP\ weight=1/g -e s/CLUSTER2_INGRESS_IP/$GKE_EAST_INGRESS_IP\ weight=1/g glb-configmap-var.yaml > glb-configmap.yaml
 ```
 Confirm that the Ingress IP addresses are in the output file.
 ```